What is the definition of batting average in baseball?

 - Kirby Puckett (.318)

-From 2010-2021, the highest batting average in an MLB season was achieved in 2020 by DJ LeMaheiu of the New York Yankees.
-He had a season batting average of .364.
+The highest batting average in a recent MLB season was achieved in 2020 by DJ LeMahieu of the New York Yankees.
+From 2010-2022, he had the highest single-season batting average of .364.

 Josh Hamilton had the second-highest season batting average (.359) in that span while playing for the Texas Rangers in 2010.